kalavai-net/kalavai-client/README.md

 - Admin / privileged access (eg. `sudo` access in linux or Administrator in Windows)
 - Running Windows or Linux (see more details in our [compatibility matrix](#compatibility-matrix))

-Check out the details on all [compatible systems](#compatibility-matrix).

 ### Linux

-To install the `kalavai` CLI, run the following command on your terminal:
+Run the following command on your terminal:

 ```bash
 curl -sfL https://raw.githubusercontent.com/kalavai-net/kalavai-client/main/assets/install_client.sh | bash -